lortordermur/sfcalcsheet/README.md

   * **Google Sheets**: ***Completely functional*** after post-v0.09 fixes.
 Visual glitches with framed cells.
   * **Microsoft 365**/**Excel Online**: ***Near-completely functional*** after post-v0.10 fixes.
 Same glitches as in the desktop suite.
-  * **Zoho sheet**: Mostly functional but calculator headings don’t show, and calculators using the IFS function (such as “Simple calculator” and “Structure properties and resources”) don’t work.
+  * **Zoho sheet**: Mostly functional but calculator headings don’t show, and calculators using the IFS function (such as “Simple calculator” and “Structure properties and resources”) don’t work properly.

 * **Android apps**